Today's History Trivia for October 12

 1997 John Denver b.
 1943 (Henry John Deutschendorf, Jr.), American Grammy-winning singer.
 Music: Rocky Mountain High (1972), Thank God I'm A Country Boy (1975, #1), and wrote Leaving On A Jet Plane (1969).
 He died when the small aircraft he was piloting crashed off the coast of California.

 1993 Leon Ames b.
 1902 (Leon Waycoff), American actor.
 TV: Mr. Ed. (neighbor Gordon Kirkwood).
 He was one of the 19 founders of the Screen Actors Guild (1933) and served as its president (1957-58).

 1989 Jay Ward b.
 1920 American animation producer, cartoon producer of such characters as Rocky the Flying Squirrel and Bullwinkle J. Moose.

 1969 Sonja Henie b.
 1912 Norwegian figure skater, actress.
 A 10-time world champion (1927-36), she won the Norwegian championship at age 11, the world title at age 13, and Olympic gold medals in 1928, 1932, and 1936.

 1954 George Schwartz Welch b.
 1918 American WWII flying ace.
 He was one of the few U.S. pilots to engage the Japanese during the attack on Pearl Harbor, claiming two kills, for which he was awarded the Distinguished Service Cross.
-It is has been alleged that he broke the sound barrier in a dive two weeks before Chuck Yeager.
-Yeager's feat was during level flight.
+It had been alleged he broke the sound barrier in a dive two weeks before Chuck Yeager (note: Yeager's feat was during level flight).
 However, current information disproves this claim.
 Welch was portrayed in the film Tora!
 Tora!
 Tora (1970) by Rick Cooper.

 1940 Tom Mix b.
 1880 American silent film western actor.
 His action-packed films set the pattern for future westerns.